W0lffe/KitchenMate/README.md

   - Backend
     - [x] Checking product duplicates/units
         - Work In Progress, currently only checks if product names matches and combines quantity, does not consider units yet!
+    - [ ] Re-arrange ID's when deleting items from basket

 # Backlog
 ## Front-end